Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 The Minor version must be incremented when a new backward compatible functionality is introduced, or a functionality is deprecated.

 The Major version must be incremented when a new non-backward compatible functionality is introduced.

+# Deploying the Application

+Currently we do not have a production version of the application.
+The team planned to publish to AWS and host from there.
+There is a cicd pipeline currently in place using github acitons.
+This runs tests on any pull request to main and then deploys once the request has been approaved.
+We have just set this up using Github pages as an example but if the project is continued an alternative like AWS should be set up and used.

 # Contributors